gaco/weather_analytics/README.md

 Read Weather Data from last 5 days and generate temperature metrics from it.

-1. Extract the last 5 days of data from the free API: https://api.openweathermap.org/data/2.5/onecall/timemachine (Historical weather data) from 10 different locations to choose by the candidate.
+1. Extract the last 5 days of data from the free API: https://api.openweathermap.org/data/2.5/onecall/timemachine (Historical weather data) from 10 different locations.

 2. Build a repository of data where we will keep the data extracted from the API.
 This repository should only have deduplicated data.
 Idempotency should also be guaranteed.